suncoast-devs/handbook/lessons/cs-object-relational-mapping/next-level.md

 4. The code will be in our project when we deploy to the cloud so we can keep that database up-to-date.

-Migrations are a wondeful benefit of having an ORM.
+Migrations are a wonderful benefit of having an ORM.
 Lets see how to add this capability to our system and start to use it.

 ## Add the needed packages